• Skip to primary navigation

 • Line a muffin pan with cupcake liners and set aside.

-• In a medium sized bowl, add the cassava flour, coconut flour, baking soda, cinnamon, nutmeg, ginger, cloves and pink salt.
+• In a medium sized bowl, add the cassava flour, almond flour, baking soda, cinnamon, nutmeg, ginger, cloves and pink salt.

 Steps 5-8 adding the wet ingredients